peterhpark/peterhpark.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Intro"
-excerpt: "About me"
+excerpt: "Intro"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to the personal webpage of Hyoungjun "Peter" Park!

 What drives me
 ======